SurfaceJS/surface/packages/@surface/custom-element/readme.md

 However, the technology still lacks some important features presents on everyday workflow.

-**@surface/custom-element** aims cover this gap adding the ability to use directives and data bindings within web components templates enabling the creation of more complex components with less effort.
+**@surface/custom-element** aims fill this gap adding the ability to use directives and data bindings within web components templates enabling the creation of more complex components with less effort.

 # Getting Started
 A minimal component requires two things: Extend the Custom Element class and annotate the class with the element's decorator.